Data-Efficient Indentation Size Effect Correction in Steels Using Machine Learning and Physics-Constrained Neural Network: Results and Discussion

 \subsubsection{Boundary Testing on Fused Silica}

 }

-Application to fused silica (\(H_{350} = 9.215\)~GPa) produced systematic failures across all architectures (Table~\ref{tab:rmse_all}, Figure~\ref{fig:error_glass}): tree-based models underestimated by 3.0--4.0 GPa, bounded by the training target ceiling, while the Neural Network overestimated by up to 9 GPa, conflating the elastic-dominant contact signature of fused silica (low~\({W_{p}}/{W_{\text{tot}}}\), elevated~\({H}/{E_{r}}\)) with the feature pattern of a heavily size-affected shallow indentation in a hard crystalline material.
+Application to fused silica (\(H_{350} = 9.215\)~GPa) produced systematic failures across all architectures (Table~\ref{tab:rmse_all}, Figure~\ref{fig:error_glass}), as expected for an amorphous material lying outside the training domain in both mechanism and hardness range.
+The failure modes differ by architecture.
+The tree-based models underestimate by 3.0--3.5 GPa, clamped by the training target ceiling.
+The unconstrained neural network overestimates by up to 7.6 GPa, conflating the elastic-dominant contact signature of fused silica (low~\({W_{p}}/{W_{\text{tot}}}\), elevated~\({H}/{E_{r}}\)) with the feature pattern of a heavily size-affected shallow indentation in a hard crystalline material, and its continuous extrapolation capability, an asset on the validation steel, amplifies this misclassification without bound.

+The PCNN variants fail differently.
+Because the prediction is reconstructed as \(H_{\mathrm{app}}/\sqrt{1+q}\) with \(q\) bounded, the output cannot detach arbitrarily from the measured apparent hardness; the error is structurally limited to the maximum admissible correction.
+PCNN-DI accordingly produces the smallest boundary error of all models (RMSE = 2.818 GPa, MAPE = 30\%), applying a large spurious downward correction to data that exhibit no dislocation-mediated ISE, while PCNN-FI, whose absolute input features are far outside the steel distribution, degrades further (RMSE = 4.936 GPa).
+A MAPE approaching 30\% remains a clear failure; the bounded formulation limits the magnitude of out-of-domain errors but does not confer validity.

-Both failure modes confirm the same operational boundary: the framework is applicable to crystalline systems governed by dislocation-mediated plasticity within the hardness range spanned by the training data.
-Extension beyond this domain requires retraining on a representative dataset.
+Both failure classes confirm the same operational boundary: the framework is applicable to crystalline systems governed by dislocation-mediated plasticity within the hardness range spanned by the training data.
+The bounded PCNN formulation additionally provides a degree of graceful degradation outside this domain, but extension beyond it requires retraining on a representative dataset.